trek-view/basecamp/_posts/2022-03-11-ffmpeg-video-to-frame-cheat-sheet.md

 ---
 date: 2022-03-11
-title: "FFmpeg Cheat Sheet for virtual tours and 360 videos"
+title: "FFmpeg Cheat Sheet for virtual 360 tours"
 description: "A guide that shows some of the commands we use most for processing 360 virtual tour videos."
 categories: developers
 tags: [exiftool, ffmpeg, gmpd, telemetry, metadata]